platorp/HyperX-Cloud-III-3-S-Audio-Switcher/README.md

 | Other HyperX wireless headsets | ⚠️ Untested — may work if VID/PID matches |

 The dongle VID/PID is `03F0:06BE` (HP, Inc).
 If you have a different HyperX wireless headset, open `hyperx_status.py` and update `VENDOR_ID` and `PRODUCT_ID`.
 You may also need to re-identify the correct usage page and report bytes using USBPcap.

 ---

-## How It Was Built

-Standard Windows APIs report the HyperX dongle as permanently "active" regardless of headset state, making automatic switching impossible through normal means.

-To find the real connection signal:

-1. Captured USB traffic with **USBPcap** and **Wireshark** while **HyperX NGENUITY** communicated with the dongle
-2. Identified `SET_REPORT` control transfers from NGENUITY to the dongle
-3. Found that the dongle has a HID interface on usage page `0x1C0` with report ID `0x0C`
-4. Compared responses with headset on vs off — byte[6] in the response changes from `2` to `0`
-5. Replicated the query in Python using `pywinusb`

----